manishrjain/rentobuy/brisk.md

-# Brisk: A Buy v Rent, Sell v Keep Calculator Designed to Track Your Opportunity Costs
+# Brisk: A Buy v Rent, Sell v Keep Calculator That Tracks Opportunity Cost

 "Should I buy or rent?"
 "Should I sell now or keep it?"
 These questions keep people up at night, and for good reasons.
 We're often talking about decisions involving hundreds of thousands of dollars and decades of financial impact.

 The problem?
 Most advice is either oversimplified ("renting is throwing money away") or buried in spreadsheets that require an MBA to understand.
 So people guess.
 They go with gut feelings.
 They listen to whoever sounds most confident on YouTube, or at the dinner party.

-The "smarter, personalized" advice is shelled out on online calculators.
+The "smarter, personalized" advice is offered by online calculators.
 They do a bit more work, and paint a picture of expenses over the next decade -- buying means a growing asset with principal getting paid off, and a rental market where rents keep going up every year.

-But, they all miss opportunity cost.
-The opportunity cost of investing their downpayment and the (potentially) extra cost of loan payments (over renting) into low-cost ETFs / the stock market.
-Most people won't have their cash just sitting around in a checking account.
-They'd want to invest it into a money market fund, or S&P 500, or NASDAQ top 100, or any of those various ETFs / stocks that are available to them easily online.
-For example, over the last 15 years, S&P500 has delivered 14.5% average returns year over year, while housing market typically grows at 4% yoy.
-Taking that money away from those investments has an opportunity cost that these calculators entirely miss on.
-And that's why...
+But they all miss opportunity cost.

+If you don't buy that house, your downpayment doesn't sit in a checking account—it goes into VOO or QQQ.
+Over the last 15 years, the S&P 500 has delivered ~14.5% average annual returns.
+Housing?
+About 4%.
+That gap compounds dramatically over decades, and most calculators ignore it entirely.

 I built [Brisk](https://manishrjain.com/brisk) to fix this.
 It's a financial calculator that models the full picture: loans, appreciation, opportunity costs, taxes, and investment returns -- all projected over time so you can see exactly when buying wins, when renting wins.
 And the more complex math of -- if you're already holding the asset, when selling wins and when keeping it makes more sense.